notifi-network/notifi-network.github.io/docs/faq.md

 #### What PII and data does Notifi track?

-Notifi stores user provided wallet addresses, destinations (i.e., email, SMS, Telegram), and notification preferences.
+Notifi stores user provided wallet addresses, destinations (i.e., email, SMS, Telegram, Discord), and notification preferences.
 Notifi does not track IP addresses.
 Subscription preferences and contact details for one dapp will be used exclusively for notifications for that dapp.
 Preferences and contact details will never be shared with any other dapp or 3rd party, unless explicitly